My game design philosophy

 I have a particular vision for each game, nice artwork, quality materials, and an engaging story that is a pleasure to read and share.

-Players can act their parts extravagantly, wear lavish costumes, and there can be elaborate decorations and props, or they can just read their parts sitting at a table and let the story, the art, and character interactions, draw them into the mystery, like the world of “The Lilly Mystery“.
+Players can act their parts extravagantly, wear lavish costumes, and there can be elaborate decorations and props, or they can just read their parts sitting at a table and let the story, the art, and character interactions, draw them into the mystery.

 There are always eight characters, so you need eight people to play the games.
 There is an auxiliary character though, who is not the murderer, for when there are more than eight players.
-They get the full game experience, just like the main character players.
+They get the full game experience and access to all the same clues as the main characters.

 I purposely manipulate human nature, while at the same time accepting it.